Perspective | What public education advocates want to see in Biden’s pick to succeed Betsy DeVos

-Public education advocates are hoping that he picks someone who will bolster public schools and move away from the past two decades of school policies that emphasized charter schools, standardized testing and operating schools through a business model.
+Public education advocates are hoping that he picks someone who will bolster public schools, and move away from the past two decades of school policies that emphasized charter schools, standardized testing and operating schools through a business model.

 They have been fiercely opposed to DeVos and her agenda to expand alternatives to the public education system, which she once called “a dead end.”
 Trump voters are likely to be as unhappy with Biden’s selection as public school advocates were with DeVos.